shahadat15/Origin_Destination_estimation_Using_Mobile_data/README.md

   1. Tower to tower OD estimation
   2. Zone to zone (node to node) OD estimation

-This OD estimation was coded in Matlab first.
-Later the same code has been converted in cpp to make the process faster.
+This OD estimation was coded in Matlab.

 For more information about the work please read the published paper. (http://www.sciencedirect.com/science/article/pii/S0968090X14000059)